sebastianrosch/FIWARE.Orion.Client/README.md

 ## 1. Configure the client

 To connect to the Global Instance of Orion, create a new configuration by providing your access token from the FIWARE Lab Account.

+Read this tutorial to learn how to get a token: https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_Quick_Start_for_Programmers

         OrionClient.OrionConfig config = new OrionClient.OrionConfig()
         {